 If you’re like me, you spend a ton of time researching your destination and fine-tuning your plan to make your vacation as flawless as possible.

-But there is so much information out there to dig through online, especially for a new destination, to be sure you are getting a good deal and booking with a trustworthy company.
+But there is so much information to dig through online, especially for a new destination, to be sure you are getting a good deal and booking with a trustworthy company.

-Travel agencies take that responsibility from you, and in turn, save you a bunch of time.
-As long as you are booking with a reputable agent who is experienced in your destination, you can be sure that they are an expert.
+Travel agencies take that responsibility from you and save you a lot of time.
+As long as you are booking with a reputable agent experienced in your destination, you can be sure they are an expert.

 In the same way, you can have a high level of confidence that you won’t be left sleeping on a bench when you get there, and you won’t be riding a scary bus with no AC on your tour.
 Your travel agent should know who to trust and who does what best, setting you up for a great trip.